 - both board members were international students at Dutch universities in the 1990's;

 - 85% of Wittenborg's students are non-Dutch;

-- over 50% of Wittenborg's staff are non-Dutch;
+- over 50% of Wittenborg's Faculty & Professional Staff are non-Dutch;

 - many international staff have also studied at Dutch universities as international students;